+Dispense cutlery, napkins and other items to students/children, rather than allowing them to pickup their own items.
+Responding to Illness Staff members, parents, and children/students should not enter the school if they have symptoms of COVID-19.
+Schools should develop procedures to address staff that become symptomatic during the school day to allow that staff member to isolate/leave the school for the time recommended by the Chief Medical Officer of Health and Alberta Health Services.
+The staff member should be encouraged to access COVID-19 testing by accessing the AHS Online Testing tool.
 If a child/student develops symptoms while at the school, the child/student should be asked to wear a non-medical mask if they are able to, and be isolated in a separate room.
-The parent/guardian should be notified to come and pick up the student immediately.
-If a separate room is not available, the child/student must be kept at least 2 metres away from other children/students.
+The parent/guardian should be notified to come and pick up the student should be kept at least 2 metres away from other childrstudents.
 The student should be encouraged to access COVID-19 testing by accessing the AHS Online Testing tool.
 If the child/student requires close contact and care, staff can continue to care for the child/student until the parent is able to pick up the child/student.
 The student and staff should wear a mask and close interactions with the student that may result in contact with the student's respiratory secretions should be avoided.
 If very close contact is required and the child is young the staff member should also use a face shield or eye protection.
 Staff/students must wash their hands before donning a mask and before and after removing the mask (as per Alberta Health mask guidance), and before and after touching any items used by the child/student.
 All items the student touched/used while isolated must be cleaned and disinfected as soon as the child/student has been picked up.
-Items that cannot be cleaned and disinfected (e.g. paper, books, cardboard puzzles) should be removed from the classroom and stored in a sealed container for a minimum of 10 days.
-Schools must keep records of a student's known pre-existing conditions.
-If a student develops symptoms in or outside of the program that could be caused by COVID-19 or by a known pre-existing condition (e.g. allergies), the student should be tested for COVID-19 at least once to confirm that it is not the source of their symptoms before entering or returning to the school.
-If two or more staff/students with a cohort are identified as having symptoms consistent with COVID-19, the school should follow outbreak notification procedures as Student Transportation Parents and children/students must not be in the pick-up area or enter the bus if they have symptoms of COVID-19.
-Encourage private (e.g. parents or caregivers) vehicle use where possible to decrease transportation density.
+Items that cannot be cleaned and disinfected (e.g., paper, books, cardboard puzzles) should be removed from the classroom and stored in a sealed container for a minimum of 10 days.
+Schools must keep records of a student's known pre-existing condition (e.g. allergies), the student should b